inducer/pycuda/doc/source/array.rst

-    *map_expr* are specified as string formatted operations and *arguments* is specified as a string formatted as a C argument list. *name* specifies the name as which the kernel is compiled, *keep* and *options* are passed unmodified to :class:`pycuda.driver.SourceModule`. *preamble* is specified
+    *map_expr* are specified as string formatted operations and *arguments* is specified as a string formatted as a C argument list. *name* specifies the name as which the kernel is compiled, *keep* and *options* are passed unmodified to :class:`pycuda.compiler.SourceModule`. *preamble* is specified
     as a string of code.

     .. method __call__(*args, stream=None)